MilkeZa/TankTailor/README.md

 The system can be built using off the shelf components, and the software can be uploaded using a free IDE.
 The behavior can also be easily modified by changing just a few lines of code in the main.py source file.

 Once the hardware is put together, the software just needs to be uploaded to the microcontroller through Thonny and the system will then be capable of running.
+The only file required to be uploaded to the microcontroller is the *boot.py* file.

 ### Hardware